Andres-G-Gomez/andres-g-gomez.github.io/_projects/10_project.md

 ## Overview

-Aliados is a trauma-informed legal intake chatbot that helps immigration attorneys gather comprehensive client information through natural conversation.
-The system interviews clients about sensitive topics — persecution, harm, immigration history — using compassionate, plain-language dialogue, then produces a structured, attorney-ready summary and transcript.
-It supports both immigration and personal injury case types through a modular mode system.

-The core design challenge: replacing cold intake forms with a conversational experience that puts vulnerable clients at ease, while still reliably extracting the structured information attorneys need.
+Aliados is a legal intake assistant that solves a core LLM orchestration challenge: getting a conversational AI to simultaneously interview, extract, assess, and route information without drift or quality loss.
+The solution is an agentic pipeline of six specialized models.
+Four run in sequence on every user message — conducting the interview, classifying responses, scoring topic coverage, and selecting what to address next.
+The remaining two handle end-of-interview tasks: generating the attorney-ready summary and managing corrections during review.

-## LLM Orchestration — Agentic Six-Model Pipeline
+## LLM Orchestration — Agentic Pipeline

 The most technically interesting piece is a custom multi-agent pipeline that runs on every user message.
 Rather than relying on a single LLM to do everything, the system chains six specialized models, each with a narrow, well-defined responsibility.
-Each model makes autonomous decisions that shape subsequent steps — a design that sits firmly in the category of agentic AI.
+Each model makes autonomous decisions that shape subsequent steps.

 **LLM 1 — Interviewer**
 Conducts the conversation.
 Follows trauma-informed guidelines: 6th-grade reading level, no compound questions, normalized framing ("Many people experience…"), sensitivity to emotional cues.
 Receives only the active topic and recent history so it stays focused.

 **LLM 2 — Information Classifier**
 Reads the user's response and extracts discrete facts, routing each to the correct topic bucket.
-Handles ambiguous references (e.g., bare "yes" or "him") using conversation context to resolve the referent.
+Handles ambiguous references (e.g., bare "yes") using conversation context to resolve the referent.

 **LLM 3 — Thoroughness Assessor**
 Scores each topic 0.0–1.0 based on coverage depth.
 Considers specificity, dates, timelines, and completeness.
 Each topic has a configurable threshold — sensitive topics (trauma, persecution) require 0.75+, low-sensitivity intro topics can close at 0.2.